score-framework/js.oop/README.rst

 =========

-This module provides helpers for supporting an object oriented programming style, which is :ref:`our preferred way of programming in javascript
-<js_coding_standards>`.
-Several implementation details are heavily dependent
-on personal taste, which means that it is well possible that you might encounter some alien definitions.
+This module provides helpers for supporting an object oriented programming style, which is our preferred way of programming in javascript.
+Several implementation details are heavily dependent on personal taste, which means that it is well possible that you might encounter some alien definitions.

 The whole module tries to mimic classes in python for two reasons: